 Windows are transparent sections of wall and walls need insulation to stop heat loss.
-You will not be able to get the R value as good as the R value of the walls, but you need to try to make them not too bad.
+You will not be able to get the R value of the windows as good as the R value of the walls, but you need to try to make them not too bad.

-As discussed below, it works particularly well when used as part of a Passive Solar system.
+As discussed below, thermal mass works particularly well when used as part of a Passive Solar system.

 The cost of electrical energy can vary depending on the time of day.
 It can be less expensive at night so you can use this to heat your thermal mass in the early morning and have the thermal mass release the energy gradually during the day.
 This is sometimes referred to as a night storage heater.

 Shading is necessary to avoid excessive heat from the sun high in the sky in the summer (which would require energy to power an air conditioner) and yet get as much heat from the low in the sky sun in the winter.

 You can fit motorized awnings to shade the sun in the summer, but it's best to design the house properly before you build it.
 There should be a decent sized roof overhang.
 Balconies above doors and windows are a great way to shade lower floors.
 You do have to design the balconies correctly so they are not heat fins radiating heat to the outside world.

 In winter it is not a problem having incandescent light bulbs inside your house that generate lots of heat because the heat in within the building enclosure so is reducing the amount of energy your heating system needs to use.
 In summer however you do not want that heat so you need LED bulbs.